MartijnHols/martijnhols.nl/README.md

 - English version: support should already be in place, just need to figure out how to visually make the toggle and then go through the trouble of translating everything
 - OpenGraph image generation: https://github.com/neg4n/next-api-og-image - make OG image text dynamic for easy testing, and for future article images
 - Canonical / alternate / hreflang meta tags
-- Projects as repeatable custom type: easier field setup, translations, direct links, allow for case studies without repeating content, filtering by tag, paging, etc..
-If we're going to continue developing the projects slice, we should really migrate first to avoid additional migration work.